Golf Course Homes For Sale

 Located next to McKinney Falls State Park and within the 78744 area code, the Jimmy Clay/Roy Kizer Golf Complex is surrounded by neighborhoods such as Onion Creek Forest, Onion Creek Plantations, Silverstone, Greenslopes, and Nuckols Crossing.
 Homes in the area are zoned for Del Valle ISD.

 “Grey Rock Golf Club is an upscale, semi-private golf course set among heavy oak trees in the Circle C residential development,” explained Tucker.
 “It’s also just 10 miles from the famous Salt Lick in Driftwood, so pack a cooler of beer and grab some of the Hill Country’s best barbeque after 18 holes!”

 Formerly Circle C Golf Course, par-72 Grey Rock Golf Club offers 6,859 yards of first-class golfing.
 Recognized as one of the top 20 public golf courses in Texas by Texas Golfer Magazine, it was designed by Jay Morrish and Roy Bechtol to celebrate the hill country beauty of the surrounding 160 acres.
 Over 40 species of birds reside in the cedar and live oak forest surrounding the course, which includes a full-service restaurant and clubhouse.

 Grey Rock is located in the 78739 area code in southwest Austin.
-Home prices in the area range from the low-$300’s to the upper-$700’s, and children typically attend Austin ISD.
+Home prices in the area range from around median to above $1 million, and children typically attend Austin ISD.
 Area amenities include Alamo Drafthouse Cinema, The Veloway, Slaughter Creek Preserve Trail, Hielscher Tract Greenbelt, and Lady Bird Johnson Wildflower Center.

 East Austin Golf Courses